Ensono/amido.github.io/docs/testing/dotnet_testing_selenium.md

 ## Standalone Implementation

-If you wish to simply have a solution that is not tied into the stacks CLI tool then you can clone the frpo from [here](https://github.com/Ensono/stacks-dotnet-webapp-automation)
+If you wish to simply have a solution that is not tied into the Ensono Stacks CLI tool then you can clone the frpo from [here](https://github.com/Ensono/stacks-dotnet-webapp-automation)